infinum/shaman/README.md

 # Shaman

-Cli for integrating with Tryoutapps.com
+CLI for deploying builds to Tryoutapps.com

 ## Installation